fbpx

 If you have holes in your air conditioner filters or cracks around the unit, flies can come through without you even knowing.
 The roof of your home is another hidden way for flies to enter your home because there may be holes or damaged ceilings you are unaware of.
 It is important to be aware of these possibilities because the older the house is, the more common it is.

-One main reason flies end up in your home in the first place is because of poor sanitation.
+One main reason flies end up in your home in the first place is because of poor sanitation, which is a primary cause of fly infestation.
 Flies are known to gather around garbage cans, spoiled food, and dirty, unsanitary areas.
 They love to live and breed in filth, so the dirtier and unsanitized your house is, the more likely flies will gather in your home.

 They thrive in this filthy environment, allowing their numbers to increase, making it more difficult for you to get rid of them.
 Keeping a clean, sanitized space will prevent flies from multiplying and taking over your home.